aws-samples/serverless-patterns/apigw-cache-invalidation-eventbridge/README.md

 ## How it works

-Upon the first request for each record, within the configured cache time frame, will be stored within a cache layer associated with the API.
+Upon the first request for each record, within the configured cache time frame, the response will be stored within a cache layer associated with the API.
 Updating a record will function-lessly trigger a process to invalidate the record currently persisted inside the cache.
 This is achieved via event driven systems and database change capture.
 When retrieving the updated record, this will be served from the cache due to the invalidation process that had occurred in the background.

 > **Note:** This process has been implemented with the assumption that the update record can be published into a wider architecture and consumed by many consumers through use of the event bus and suitable filters.